ScaryEnderman/Android-App-Tutorial/README.md

 #Android Simple App Tutorial

-This is a Tutorial for a simple Android App, which sets a Labels Text to a custom typed it Text, on Button click.
+This is a Tutorial for a simple Android App, which sets a Labels Text to a custom typed in Text, on Button click.

 - Create an app and open `/res/layout/main.xml`